|

 batch of 30 tanks was completed in 1979 and the Leopard 2 was

-adopted by the German Army the same year.
-At the time of it's
+adopted by the West German army during the same year.
+At the time of its

-introduction the Leopard 2 was a very advanced and successful
+introduction it was a very advanced and successful

 design.
-By 1993 German Army operated a total of 2 155 of these MBTs.
-This
+By 1993 German army operated a total of 2 155 of these MBTs.

-vehicle was also exported worldwide.
-Export operators are
+The Leopard 2 was also a commercial success and was exported worldwide.
+Export operators

 M1